-- (1)Sources of pollution: Muddy water from construction, water from flushing vehicles, sewage water from construction staffs, and surface water in the monsoon. - (2)Control measures and requirements: - 1Wastewater discharged into the city sewer, for wastewater discharged into city sewer suspended solids (SS) follow the standard 400 mg/L of grade III in "Integrated Wastewater Discharge Standard" (GB8978-1996).
-For Wastewater discharged in to nature water, suspended solids (SS) follow the standard 150 mg/L of grade II in "Integrated Wastewater Discharge Standard" (GB8978-1996) - 2Choosing of location and method of discharging shall be in accordance with the trend and overload capacity of the drainages in various construction areas. - 3Complete the drainage system and wastewater treatment plant prior to the commencement of the work, make sure their effectiveness during the whole construction period to get no ponding at site, no overflow, no block so as to enable the water quality meet the requirements. - 1The size of the stockpile of backfilling earth and sedimentation tank of muddy water shall on basis of the sediment time required. - 5Water discharging Emergency plan of monsoon, especially the heavy rain period which is for the purpose to prevent water pollution accident from wastewater discharged unorganized, overflow or block the sewer of city, shall be made and implement when required on basis of the practical construction situation and considering of rainfall characters of Khulna City.
+(1) Sources of pollution: Muddy water from construction, water from flushing vehicles, sewage water from construction staffs, and surface water in the monsoon.

+(2) Control measures and requirements:

+1 Wastewater discharged in to nature water, suspended solids (SS) follow the standard 150 mg/L of grade II in "Integrated Wastewater Discharge Standard" (GB8978-1996)

+(2) Choosing location and method of discharge shall be in accordance with the trend and overload capacity of the drainages in various construction areas.

+3 Complete the drainage system and wastewater treatment plant prior to the commencement of the work, make sure their effectiveness during the whole construction period to get no ponding at site, no overflow, no block so as to enable the water quality meet the requirements.

+(4) The size of the stockpile of backfilling earth and sedimentation tank of muddy water shall on basis of the sediment time required.

+(5) Water discharging Emergency plan of monsoon, especially the heavy rain period which is for the purpose to prevent water pollution accident from wastewater discharged unorganized, overflow or block the sewer of city, shall be made and implement when required on basis of the practical construction situation and considering of rainfall characters of Khulna City.

-®Exclusive oil storage shall be set up on site, anti-seepage treatment shall be made to the floor of the storage to prevent the oil from drop/leakage and/or pollute the soil and water.
+6 Exclusive oil storage shall be set up on site, anti-seepage treatment shall be made to the floor of the storage to prevent the oil from drop/leakage and/or pollute the soil and water.